Last Updated on July 17, 2025 by Maged kamel

 To estimate the left joint Reaction it will be found that is equal to P*h/(2*L) acting downwards, and at the right support, Reaction=P*h/(2*l) acting upwards due to joint balance, there will be P*h/(2*L) force acting downwards for the lower part at the hinge at the left column at height=h/2.

-How to draw a moment diagram of portal frame-fixed supports at the base?
+How to draw a moment diagram of a portal frame with fixed supports at the base?

-We have a horizontal force =P/2 acting to the right and, a vertical force=P*h/L acting upwards.
-Regarding the bending moment, the moment due to a couple will rotate in this manner, then the support moment to create stability will act in this direction as anti-clockwise, the moment will be=(P/2)*(h/2)=P*h/4.
+We have a horizontal force =P/2 acting to the right and a vertical force=P*h/L acting upwards.
+Regarding the bending moment, the moment due to a couple will rotate in this manner.
+Then, the support moment to create stability will act in this direction, anti-clockwise.
+The moment will be (P/2)*(h/2)=P*h/4.

 Let us have a look at the right portion of the joint.
 We have P/2 at the right hinge acting from right to left, as opposed to a force P/2 from left to right.
-We have vertical force Ph/2L acting upwards, and opposite force Ph/2L acting downwards.
+We have a vertical force, Ph/2L, acting upwards, and an equal and opposite force, Ph/2L, acting downwards.

 The couple at the right side =(P/2*h/2), opposed by the moment at the support.

-The moment at the left support=Ph/4 acting anti-clockwise which is also the same moment value at the right support of the portal frame-fixed supports at the base.
+The moment at the left support, Ph/4, acting anti-clockwise, is also the exact moment value at the right support of the portal frame, with fixed supports at the base.

-For the Moment values due to superposition, we have a negative moment, zero at the mid-column height then reversed at joint C, The slope is =0, then the slope starts to increase as the moment increases.
-Let us have a look at the bending moment diagram and the other forces at joints, but the moment is drawn differently than what we have drawn.
+For the Moment values due to superposition, we have a negative moment, zero at the mid-column height, then reversed at joint C The slope is =0, then the slope starts to increase as the moment increases.
+Let us examine the bending moment diagram and the other forces at joints.
+However, the moment is drawn differently than what we have drawn.

-The moment value is P*h/4 and the reaction =P*h/2L as a vertical reaction same as we have evaluated, as we draw the moment as at the tail of the arrow but the same values are identical.
+The moment value is P*h/4, and the reaction = P*h/2L as a vertical reaction, which we have evaluated.
+When drawing the moment, we place it at the tail of the arrow, yielding the same values.

 Introduction to m value for alignment chart for the unbraced frame.

-The new subject is the modified factor m value From this link UMass, there is useful information for structural steel design, from which I have copied these shapes.
-I have put the link from the AISC code teaching aids. please download the data and check the compression members
+The new subject is the modified factor m value.
+From this link, UMass, there is valuable information for structural steel design, from which I have copied these shapes.
+I have put the link to the AISC code teaching aids.
+Please download the data and check the compression members

 .
-There is a modification to the alignment chart to be applied for the shown three cases in the next slide image.
+There is a modification to the alignment chart that should be applied to the three cases shown in the next slide image.

 We will continue our discussion about m values for the side-sway uninhibited in the next post.

-The Core Teaching Aids for Structural Steel Design Courses very use full data that can be downloaded from the AISC link.
+The Core Teaching Aids for Structural Steel Design Courses provide valuable data that can be downloaded from the AISC link.

-This is a link to A very useful external link Concentrically Loaded Compression Members.
+This is a link to a handy external link Concentrically Loaded Compression Members.

 This is the next post, a modification to the alignment chart.